Dev97633/Debloater-next/README.md

 - Real-time search by app name or package
 - Uninstall or disable apps with confirmation dialog
 - No root required — uses Shizuku for privileged operations

+## ⚠️ Important Warning
+**Debloater allows you to uninstall or disable any app on your device, including system apps.**

+- **Disabling/uninstalling critical system apps may cause:**
+  - Bootloops
+  - Soft-bricks
+  - Loss of important features (camera, calls, Wi-Fi, etc.)
+  - Need for factory reset or re-flashing firmware

+- **You are solely responsible** for any damage or issues caused by using this app.
+- **Always research before disabling/uninstalling any app** — especially ones with system-level permissions.
+- **Use at your own risk** — the developer is not liable for any data loss or device damage.

 ## Requirements